 Then Samuel said to the people, "Come, let us go to Gilgal and renew the kingdom there."
 So all the people went to Gilgal, and there they made Saul king before the Lord in Gilgal.
 There they made sacrifices of peace offerings before the Lord, and there Saul and all the men of Israel rejoiced greatly.

 a.
-Samuel said to the people: Samuel, as well as anyone, knew that the people were not entirely behind Saul when he was proclaimed as king in Gilgal (1 Samuel 10:24, 27).
+Samuel said to the people: As well as anyone, Samuel knew that the people were not entirely behind Saul when he was proclaimed as king in Gilgal (1 Samuel 10:24, 27).
 So Samuel wisely sees this time of victory as a strategic opportunity to renew the kingdom at Gilgal.

 i.
-Saul had to prove himself before many would accept that he was the king.
+Saul had to prove himself before many would accept his reign as king.
 This is not necessarily a bad thing.
-It is one thing for a person to be “anointed” or “appointed,” but the evidence must be in the doing.
-It was understandable for some to say, “Let’s see what kind of man this Saul is,” but once it was demonstrated (as it was in this chapter) it would have been wrong for them to fail to support Saul.
-“Unwittingly, the Ammonites provided just the opportunity Saul needed to take an initiative, and to prove himself as well to Israel at large that he could ‘save’ his people from oppressors.”
+It is one thing for a person to be "anointed" or "appointed," but the evidence must be in the doing.
+It was understandable for some to say, "Let's see what kind of man this Saul is."
+But once it was demonstrated (as it was in this chapter) it would have been wrong for them to fail to support Saul.
+"Unwittingly, the Ammonites provided just the opportunity Saul needed to take an initiative, and to prove himself as well to Israel at large that he could 'save' his people from oppressors."
 (Baldwin)

 i.
 "Jesus is our King.
 The Father hath anointed Him, and set Him on his holy hill; and we have gladly assented to the appointment, and made Him King.
 But sometimes our sense of loyalty and devotion wanes.
 Insensibly we drift from our strenuous endeavour to act always as his devoted subjects.
 Therefore we need, from time to time, to renew the kingdom, and reverently make Him King before the Lord . . .
 There is a sense in which we can consecrate ourselves only once; but we can renew our vows often."
 (Meyer)

 c.
-There Saul and all the men of Israel rejoiced greatly: They did indeed!
+There Saul and all the men of Israel rejoiced greatly: They certainly did.
 After all, now they felt they had a king, and a good king.
-It is a great blessing to be under a great, victorious king!
+It is a great blessing to be under a great, victorious king.

 i.
 Saul won the battle that day, but it was more than one battle he won.
-This chapter records Saul’s inward and outward battles.
-The outward victory was obvious, but inwardly, Saul fought the strong and subtle temptations to pride, insecurity, and revenge.
-He won the battle against pride, insecurity, and revenge on this day, and he also won the outward battle.
-But would he continue to?
-Only as he was filled with the Spirit of the Lord, and walking in the Spirit, under the leadership of the King of Kings over Israel.
+This chapter records Saul's inward and outward battles.
+The outward victory was obvious, but inwardly Saul defeated the strong and subtle temptations to pride, insecurity, and revenge.
+But he must continue to fight and win the inward battle, and he could only do so as he was filled with the Spirit of the Lord and walking in the Spirit, under the leadership of the King of Kings over Israel.

 ii.
-“Thus far Saul acted well, and the kingdom seemed to be confirmed in his hand; but soon through impudence he lost it.”
-(Clarke) “O Saul, Saul, how well for thee it would have been hadst thou maintained this spirit!
-For then God would not have had to reject thee from being king.”
+"O Saul, Saul, how well for thee it would have been hadst thou maintained this spirit!
+For then God would not have had to reject thee from being king."
 (Blaikie)